trusona/trusona-mobile-sdk-android/README.md

     @NonNull
     @Override
     Future<Fragment> prepare(Trusonafication trusonafication) {
-        // Update this method to return an implementation of Future that returns the Fragment
+        // Update this method to return an instance of the Fragment onto which you want to
-        // that will be used to host the identity document scanner in case one needs to be shown.
+        // load the identity document scanner or null if your application does not require
-        // The Fragment should be returned by Future.get() only after it has been brought into the
+        // identity document scanning.
+The Fragment must be loaded by the FragmentManager
-        // foreground and is ready to host the identity document scanner.
-        // The provided trusonafication parameter is the IN_PROGRESS trusonafication that we are
-        // about to process and can be peeked at to glean information about it.
+        // before being returned.
+        //
+        // This callback will be executed prior to the SDK challenging the user to accept a
+        // Trusonafication.
+You may inspect the IN_PROGRESS Trusonafication which is passed
+        // as a parameter and perform any UI updates necessary.
+        //
+        // Note: If this method returns null and your application receives a trusonafication that
+        // requires an identity document to be scanned, the SDK will reject that trusonafication
+        // and log an error in Logcat.
+        //
+        // Sample implementation:
+        MyFragment myFragment = MyFragment.newInstance();
+        myActivity.getSupportFragmentManager().beginTransaction()
+          .add(R.id.fragment_container, myFragment).commit();
+        return myFragment;
     }
 };